layoups/microstructure-and-liquidity/README.md

 # microstructure-and-liquidity

 We present an overview of the formulations and solutions to problems arising from the organization of electronic exchanges around a limit order book, namely to the problems of optimal execution and market making.

+To seemlessly and successfully run the project, create a conda virtual environment from the src/environment.yml file, with the command `conda env create -f environment.yml`